 issues and experts

-Perceptions of police using PPE during the pandemic – SFU study
+Perceptions of police using PPE during the pandemic mostly positive – SFU study

 A Simon Fraser University study on public perceptions of police officers wearing personal protective equipment (PPE) during the current pandemic finds that most PPE renders positive perceptions of police, while some equipment, including full-face respirator masks, may be viewed more negatively.
 The research was published January 9 in the Journal of Experimental Criminology.